acenet-arc/ACENET_Summer_School_GPGPU/_episodes/05-adding-vectors-with-threads.md

 > {: .solution}
 {: .challenge}

-If using both blocks and threads parallelizes your work, why have two options?
-This is because of the ability to share data between threads.
-You can do this by defining shared variables in your kernel functions that are visible to all running threads.
+You can define shared variables in your kernel functions that are visible to all running threads in a block.
+Maybe you want to have a flag to record whether some unusual condition arose while processing a block of data?

 ~~~
 __global__ void add(int *a, int *b, int *c) {
-   __shared__ int status;
+   __shared__ int block_status;
    c[threadIdx.x] = a[threadIdx.x] + b[threadIdx.x];
 }
 ~~~
 {: .source}

-This example would let you have a status flag that threads could test, and set, in order to communicate their status to other threads.

 You can also synchronize the execution of code by setting barriers to get threads to reach common points in the problem.
 Let's say that you are evolving some system and need all of the threads to finish their work before going onto the next step.
 This is where synchronization comes into play.

 ~~~
 # Do the current time step